Diptee-Ch/miRNA_workflow_DC/README.md

 # miRNA_workflow_DC
-This workflow was created to process small RNA transcriptome data in Palmetto Cluster.
+This workflow was created to process small RNA transcriptome data in Palmetto Cluster at Clemosn University.
 # Requirements
 The following requirements are available as open source; correct installation process available at source code itself.
 * FastQC 0.10.1 (Andrews, 2010)